IrinaSvirkina/TestGitPluginRepo/readme.txt

 dfsdfello World!!!!!Do I have permissions to write?
 Still has permission?
+Still has permission?s df sdf

-Still has permission? commit before rebae
+commit before rebae